-But we also were not far from Kuta, the party capital of Bali.
-We would make our way there on weekends, rent a place to sleep for 400 rupiahs or roughly four American dollars per night.
-We would party our asses off in the nightclubs with the vacationing Australians.
+But we also were not far from Kuta, the party capital of Bali, and we would make our way there on weekends, rent a place to sleep for 400 rupiahs or roughly \$4 American dollars per night.
+We would party our asses off in the night clubs with the vacationing Australians.

 We were close to Ubud, which at the time was the most westernized part of Bali.
 It was very rich, very touristy.

-I did end up living there for a few months towards the end of my stay.
+And I did end up living there for a few months towards the end of my stay.

 It was like a culture shock moving from Klungkung to Ubud where there was like hot water and actual restaurants and a little more hustle and bustle in life.

-So still to this day though when I think about the definition of empowerment, I always picture myself driving a motorbike age 22 bouncing from city to city, knowing my way around the back alleys and the short streets of a foreign country, wind in my hair, hand shoulders.
-My closest friends on their own motorbikes behind me, in front of me, and beside me with nothing on me.
-No baggage except for this little string backpack that I had.
+So still to this day though, when I think about the definition of empowerment, I always picture myself driving a motorbike, age 22, bouncing from city to city, knowing my way around the back alleys and the short streets of a foreign country.

-I would always just put in it a toothbrush, one pair of clothes, and the smallest amount of money.
-It could last me for days.
-Just navigating my way through all of Bali.
-Speaking the local language, negotiating my food prices with the vendors, surprising the shit out of the locals when I spoke their language.
+Wind in my hair, tanned shoulders, my closest friends on their own motorbikes behind me, in front of me, and beside me.
+With nothing on me, no baggage except for this little string backpack that I had, and I would always just put in it a toothbrush, one pair of clothes, and the smallest amount of money.
+And it could last me for days.

+Just navigating my way through all of Bali, speaking the local language, negotiating my food prices with the vendors, surprising the shit out of the locals when I spoke their language.
 I was at the top of the world and the most empowered person I had ever been.

-My time in Bali is something I'm never gonna forget, of course.
-I still think about my friends there and the moments that we had together.
-I know I will likely never see them again.
-They have families now.
-They're in another part of the world, but I know that we are tied together because of that year in Bali.
+My time in Bali is something I'm never going to forget, of course, and I still think about my friends there and the moments that we had together and I know I will likely never see them again.
+They have families now, they're in another part of the world, but I know that we are tied together because of that year in Bali.

 At least it was supposed to be a year.
 I only made it roughly seven months and here's why.

-On a super kick ass day, the most beautiful day ever, we were traveling from Uluwatu back to our home base.
-It was a Sunday, and we needed to be back in our own beds to wake up and work at the orphanage the next day.
-Uluwatu was a good couple hours away, and Sky, my friend and I, were settled in on my bike, myself driving, getting ready for a long road ahead back to Ubud where we were living that month.
+On a super kick-ass day, the most beautiful day ever, we were traveling from Uluwatu back to our home base.
+It was a Sunday and we needed to be back in our own beds to wake up and work at the orphanage the next day.